squareops/road-to-devops/Level-2/M2-WebApp2TierHA/L01-WorpressHA.md

  ![](Images/w10.png)

-In the secure networking stack it will create the following AWS resources
+In this secure networking stack it will create the following AWS resources

-- a VPC in which we create 4 subnets in which create 2 public subnets and 2 private subnets.
+- a VPC with cidr 10.0.0.0/16 in which we create 4 subnets in which create 2 public subnets and 2 private subnets.
-Example: For public subnets take CIDR 10.0.0.0/24 and 10.0.1.0/24 and for private subnets take 10.0.2.0/24 and 10.0.3.0/24
+Example: For public subnets take CIDR 10.0.1.0/24 and 10.0.2.0/24 and for private subnets take 10.0.3.0/24 and 10.0.4.0/24

 - Create 2 Route Tables inside the VPC, one for the public subnets and one for the private subnets.
-Inside the subnet association of the public Route Table, add the public subnets of the VPC (10.0.0.0/24 and 10.0.1.0/24) and, In the private Route Table, add the private subnets of VPC (10.0.2.0/24 and 10.0.3.0/24)
+Inside the subnet association of the public Route Table, add the public subnets of the VPC (10.0.1.0/24 and 10.0.2.0/24) and, In the private Route Table, add the private subnets of VPC (10.0.3.0/24 and 10.0.4.0/24)

 - create an Internet Gateway, and in the public Route Table, add the route to the Internet Gateway so that public subnets can have access to the internet  as shown below.